panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 ### 2.3 Extracting value and error

-You can also extract at once the fulfill value or the reject reason at once.
+You can also extract the fulfill value or the reject reason at once.

 To do so you can either:

-A) Supply 2 callback argument to `promise.then(successCallback, errorCallback)` method:
+A) Supply 2 callback arguments to `promise.then(successCallback, errorCallback)` method:

 ```javascript
 promise